dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 structure since half the points have a space-like separation.
 How exactly is this related to charge conservation?

-Lubos wrote "so the 4 real components in a quaternion still have the Euclidean, rather than Minkowskian, signature.
+Luboš wrote "so the 4 real components in a quaternion still have the Euclidean, rather than Minkowskian, signature.
 I call this sophisticated garbage.
 The Minkowski metric tensor takes two 4-vectors and returns one real number.
 The elements along the diagonal of the 4x4 matrix are +--- or -+++ for